-We have incurred substantial operating losses since our inception, which has resulted in an accumulated deficit of \$(49,998,000) as of June 30, 2008.
-For the six months ended June 30, 2008 and the years ended December 31, 2007 and 2006, we incurred net losses of \$(721,000), \$(2,998,000) and \$(1,958,000), respectively.
+We have incurred substantial operating losses since our inception, which has resulted in an accumulated deficit of \$(50,895,000) as of December 31, 2008.
+For the years ended December 31, 2008 and 2007, we incurred net losses of \$(1,618,000) and \$(2,998,000), respectively.
 We have financed our operations primarily by sales of equity securities.
-We had revenue of \$134,000 and \$232,000 from operations for the six months ended June 30, 2008 and the year ended December 31, 2007, respectively, and no revenue from operations for the year ended December 31, 2006.
+We had revenue of \$349,000 and \$232,000 from operations for the years ended December 31, 2008 and December 31, 2007, respectively.
 Our ability to achieve revenue and generate positive cash flow from operations is dependent upon consummating licensing agreements with respect to our patented technologies.
 In August 2007, as part of our settlement agreement pertaining to our patent infringement litigation against D-Link Corporation and D-Link Systems (collectively, "D-Link"), we entered into our first license agreement for our Remote Power Patent with D-Link.
-(See "Legal Proceedings - D-Link Litigation").
-In August 2008, as part of an agreement with Microsemi Corp-Analog Mixed Signal Group Ltd. (previously PowerDsine Ltd.), a subsidiary of Microsemi Corporation ("Microsemi"), Microsemi entered into a license agreement with us for our Remote Power Patent with respect to certain of its Midspan PoE products (See "Legal Proceedings - PowerDsine Settlement).
-We may not be successful in achieving additional licensing agreements with third parties and our failure to do so would have a material adverse effect on our business, financial condition and results of operations.
+(See "Legal Proceedings - D-Link Settlement").
+In August 2008, as part of our Special Licensing Program and an agreement with Microsemi Corp-Analog Mixed Signal Group Ltd. (previously PowerDsine Ltd.), a subsidiary of Microsemi Corporation ("Microsemi"), Microsemi entered into a license agreement with us for our Remote Power Patent with respect to certain of its Midspan PoE products (See "Legal Proceedings - PowerDsine Settlement).
+As of April 15, 2009, we have entered into 5 license agreements with respect to our Remote Power Patent.
+We may not be successful in achieving additional material licensing agreements with third parties and our failure to do so would have a material adverse effect on our business, financial condition and results of operations.
 We may not be able to achieve material revenue or generate positive cash flow from operations from our licensing business.